-Other investigations also determined the Central Intelligence Agency investigation failed the Commission as well.
-“This evidence indicates that the investigation of the assassination was deficient and that the facts which might have substantially affected the course of the investigation were not provided to the Warren Commission”.
-They stated “…the CIA inquiry was deficient on the specific question of the significance of Oswald’s contacts”.xiii To claim that the evidence against Oswald is overwhelming is quite inaccurate.
-Additionally, Jack Ruby did receive multiple calls from Mafia associates shortly before murdering Oswald.xiv
+Other investigations also determined the Central Intelligence Agency investigation failed the Commission as well, “evidence indicates that the investigation of the assassination was deficient and that the facts which might have substantially affected the course of the investigation were not provided to the Warren Commission”.
+They stated “…the CIA inquiry was deficient on the specific question of the significance of Oswald’s contacts”.xiii To claim that the evidence against Oswald is overwhelming is quite inaccurate and Jack Ruby did receive multiple calls from Mafia associates shortly before murdering Oswald.xiv

 In fact, the President's (Warren) Commission itself acted despite the law and initially violated the jurisdictional authority of Texas officials.
-“Legally, the assassination of President Kennedy and the subsequent murder of Lee Harvey Oswald were within the jurisdiction of Texas State Authorities”xv Subsequently, Texas authorities eventually relented to federal jurisdiction.
-Yet due to Oswald's murder before trial, legally, he is presumed innocent.
-For all the condemnation and speculation critics have not addressed these enduring official inconsistencies.
-Bugliosi seemingly came to his predisposition about Oswald long ago with less than definitive evidence to justify it.
+“Legally, the assassination of President Kennedy and the subsequent murder of Lee Harvey Oswald were within the jurisdiction of Texas State Authorities”xv Subsequently, Texas authorities eventually relented to federal jurisdiction but due to Oswald's murder before trial, legally he is presumed innocent.
+For all the condemnation and speculation, critics have not addressed these enduring official inconsistencies and Bugliosi seemingly came to his predisposition about Oswald long ago with less than definitive evidence to justify it.

 i.
 Hearings of the President's Commission Volume VI, Dr. Paul Peters, Dr. Charles Carrico, Dr. Robert McClelland, Dr. Malcolm Perry, Dr. Ronald Jones, Dr. Marion Jenkins, Dr. William Clark, Dr. Don Curtis, Dr. Gene Akin, Dr, Kenneth Salyer, Dr. Charles Baxter, Nurse Diana Bowron, Nurse Pat Hutton